Julius and Ethel Rosenberg: Rosenberg children

 The Rosenbergs' two sons, Michael and Robert, spent years trying to prove the innocence of their parents.
 They were orphaned by the executions and were not adopted by their many aunts or uncles, although they initially spent time under the care of their grandmothers and in a children's home.
-They were adopted by the social activist Abel Meeropol and his wife Anne, and assumed the Meeropol surname.

-After Morton Sobell's 2008 confession, they acknowledged their father had been involved in espionage, but said that whatever atomic bomb information he passed to the Russians was, at best, superfluous, that the case was riddled with prosecutorial and judicial misconduct, that their mother was convicted on flimsy evidence to place leverage on her husband, and that neither deserved the death penalty.
+They were adopted by the communist activist Abel Meeropol and his wife Anne and assumed the Meeropol surname.
+After Sobell's 2008 confession, they acknowledged their father had been involved in espionage but that in their view the case was riddled with prosecutorial and judicial misconduct, that their mother was convicted on flimsy evidence to place leverage on her husband, and that neither deserved the death penalty.

 Michael and Robert co-wrote a book about their and their parents' lives, We Are Your Sons: The Legacy of Ethel and Julius Rosenberg (1975).
-Robert wrote a later memoir, An Execution in the Family: One Son's Journey (2003).
-In 1990, he founded the Rosenberg Fund for Children, a nonprofit foundation that provides support for children of targeted liberal activists, and youth who are targeted as activists.

-Michael's daughter, Ivy Meeropol, directed a 2004 documentary about her grandparents, Heir to an Execution, which was featured at the Sundance Film Festival.

-Their sons' current position is that Julius was legally guilty of the conspiracy charge, though not of atomic spying, while Ethel was only generally aware of his activities.
+Robert wrote the memoir An Execution in the Family: One Son's Journey (2003).
+In 1990, he founded the Rosenberg Fund for Children, a nonprofit foundation that provides support for children of targeted liberal activists and youth who are targeted as activists.
+Michael's daughter Ivy Meeropol directed a 2004 documentary about her grandparents, Heir to an Execution, which was featured at the Sundance Film Festival.
+Their sons' current position is that Julius was legally guilty of the conspiracy charge, although not of atomic spying, while Ethel was only generally aware of his activities.
 The children say that their father did not deserve the death penalty and that their mother was wrongly convicted.
 They continue to campaign for Ethel to be posthumously legally exonerated.